Summer School is for students who were not promoted to the next grade after finishing the regular school year.

 Attn: Brenda Antoine

 Appealing Promotion Decisions

-Families can appeal promotion decisions in June or August for students who attended Summer School.
+Families can appeal promotion decisions in August 2020 for students who attended Summer School.
 Instructions for appealing the decision will be included in the student’s promotion decision letter.

 Call us at 718-935-2838 for help.
 You can also email us at SITC@schools.nyc.gov.